-- Major development within the Principal Green Corridors identified on the Green Infrastructure and Ecological Network diagram (see Appendix C) should, where practicable and proportionate, include effective mitigation that provides opportunities for habitat creation, taking account of the habitat and species of the Biodiversity Opportunity Areas. - Major development should, where practicable and proportionate, include effective mitigation that makes space for nature by including, as an integral part of the external building fabric, opportunities for habitat creation for birds.
+- Major development within the Principal Green Corridors identified on the Green Infrastructure and Ecological Network diagram (see Appendix C) should, where practicable and proportionate, provide opportunities for habitat creation, taking account of the habitat and species of the Biodiversity Opportunity Areas. - 2.
+Major development should, where practicable and proportionate, make space for nature by including, as an integral part of the external building fabric, opportunities for habitat creation for wildlife.